Method-specific Routing

 Method-specific Routing lets you apply a custom routing strategy per RPC method to optimize reliability, cost, and provider compatibility.

-Method Routing lets you override the gateway’s default routing strategy (Priority Failover or Load Distribution) for specific RPC methods.
-It’s designed for cases where not all calls should be treated the same: some methods are mission-critical, some are expensive, and some may not even be supported by every provider behind your gateway.)
+Method Routing lets you override the gateway’s Global routing strategy for specific RPC methods.
+It’s designed for cases where not all calls should be treated the same: some methods are mission-critical, some are expensive, and some may not even be supported by every provider behind your gateway.

 Common reasons to use Method Routing